 In a note to travel advisors, Virgin Voyages said it will protect commission on paid cruise fares - even those refunded or partially paid for a cancelled sailing.

-Virgin accepted Scarlet Lady in mid-February, just as the Coronavirus (COVID-19) began circulating.
-In early March, the cruise line cancelled launch celebrations.
+Virgin accepted Scarlet Lady in mid-February, just as COVID began circulating.
+In early March, the cruise line canceled launch celebrations.

 The adults-only Virgin also created the “Voyage Well” plan including mandatory COVID testing for all passengers and crew members before boarding, reducing ship occupancy to allow physical distancing, and installing an air purification system that disinfects air onboard and is shown to kill 99.9% of viruses.
 The company has never planned on having communal food sharing or buffets.